NIH-CIT-OIR-SPIS/MouseVUER/README.md

     Navigate on the client computer to your home directory using the Files application on Ubuntu Paste a copy of the DepthCameraRecordingTool in this folder.

 Alternativley you could just open up an ssh session to each client and copy the directories over.
+(This however assumes you are connecting the computers to routers)

 ### For each Client
 ```